morpheasgr/Bstk_wako_URL2PP/README.md

 # Bstk_wako_URL2PP
-Basically a clipboard monitor to be used with wako/Helios on Windows x64, through 64-bit BlueStacks and PotPlayer.
+Basically a clipboard monitor to be used with wako/Helios on Windows x64, through 64-bit Android BlueStacks and PotPlayer 64-bit.

 What you need: